zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-operator.md

 This document describes how to install the NGINX Ingress Controller in your Kubernetes cluster using the NGINX Ingress Operator.

-**Note: an NGINX Ingress Operator version compatible with the 1.12 NGINX Ingress Controller release is not available yet.
-We will update this document and remove this note once we publish a compatible Operator version.**

 ## Prerequisites

 1. Make sure you have access to the Ingress Controller image:
     * For NGINX Ingress Controller, use the image `nginx/nginx-ingress` from [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress).
+    * For NGINX Plus Ingress controller, see [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image) for details on how to pull the image from the F5 Docker registry.
-    * For NGINX Plus Ingress Controller, build your own image and push it to your private Docker registry by following the instructions from [here](/nginx-ingress-controller/installation/building-ingress-controller-image).
+    * It is also possible to build your own image and push it to your private Docker registry by following the instructions from [here](/nginx-ingress-controller/installation/building-ingress-controller-image).
 1. Install the NGINX Ingress Operator following the [instructions](https://github.com/nginxinc/nginx-ingress-operator/blob/master/docs/installation.md).

 ## 1. Create the NginxIngressController manifest